 Make Projects Work for You

 There are a lot of ways to customize Projects you create.
-However, your foremost goal should be to organize them in a way that will make creating Lists easy.

 When creating a Project, users can:

 - Choose between simple or custom statuses